 - HTTP settings: Select HTTP settings (port 443) that you created in the previous step.

-Once you applied all the configuration noted above, as well as the creation of CNAME alias in DNS pointing to the public IP address of Application Gateway.
-Then go to Azure Portal, navigate to the resource group, application gateway, and check the Backend Health blade to ensure that your server (backend pool) which is the FQDN of your storage account is healthy as shown in the figure below.
+Once you applied all the configurations noted above, as well as the creation of the CNAME alias in DNS pointing to the public IP address of Application Gateway.
+Then go to Azure Portal, navigate to the resource group, and application gateway, and check the Backend Health blade to ensure that your server (backend pool) which is the FQDN of your storage account is healthy as shown in the figure below.

 Once the Application Gateway is configured and the backend pool is in a healthy state, you can browse your custom domain via HTTPS and access securely your storage container.

 Now it works!
-You can enjoy your web page, requested from Azure blob storage account with a custom domain and SSL support.
+You can enjoy your web page, requested from the Azure blob storage account with a custom domain and SSL support.

 That’s it there you have it!